shawnusaf/MELODIES-MONET/docs/getting_started/tutorials.rst

 **MELODIES MONET tutorial during the MUSICA Tutorial Series**

 March 11, 2022 - During the `MUSICA tutorial <https://www2.acom.ucar.edu/event/workshop/musica-tutorial-2021>`__,
-we will demonstrate how to use MELODIES MONET to evaluate against surface observations, discuss current and future development goals, and encourage more collaboration with others in the community.
+we demonstrated how to use MELODIES MONET to evaluate against surface observations, discussed current and future development goals, and encouraged more collaboration with others in the community.

 2020